MANVSim/MANVSim/app/api/generated/doc/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **runLocationArriveGet**
+# **runLocationLeavePost**
-> RunLocationArriveGet200Response runLocationArriveGet()
+> RunLocationLeavePost200Response runLocationLeavePost()

-Simulates the arrival of a player at a certain location.
+Leaves a location.

+The current location of the player is resetted.
+Used initially to leave the arriving RTW.

 ### Example
 ```dart